 1 CUP YOGURT(Yogurt substitutes work great in raitas and other Indian foods like biryanis which call for yogurt Commercial soy yogurts are also available in the United States and other parts of the world.)

 1 cup silken tofu blended with 2 tbsp lemon juice + 1/4 tsp salt (use more or less lemon juice if you don’t want your yogurt to be too acidic.)

-Commercial soy yogurts available around the United States.
+1 cup commercial soy yogurt.
+Soy yogurts are available everywhere now.
 Look in the regular refrigerator aisle alongside regular yogurt.

 1 cup soymilk or almond milk + 1 tsp vinegar (I use any I have on hand, from plain vinegar to balsamic to apple cider.
 Mix and set aside for a couple of minutes to curdle.)

 1 tablespoon BUTTER